naglissul/sci-dict-lt/README.md

 ### Run prod

-make .env file from .env.template - enter your db details there (in root dir and in server/ dir)
+make .env file from .env.template - enter your db details there (in root dir and in server/ dir).
+For the first time deployment run docker-compose up.
+After each deploy/redeploy send a POST request to initiate db tables: POST http://sci-dict.lt:5000/api/init

 New release:
 ```